ShamsiGafarov/Shamsi_final_test_p2/README.md

-# Shamsi_final_test_p2
+Shamsi: here are the instructions for the final test repository.

-Shamsi, This is the Version control for the final test
+Shamsi: This app.py is used for python code for the web app.